-The visiting team will provide high level feedback at the conclusion of the visit.
+The visiting team will also provide high level feedback to the OEI at the conclusion of the visit.
 This discussion will not confirm outcomes of the visit as this is not possible until the report has been collated and any conditions confirmed.
 The feedback will allow for general themes of the visit to be discussed, and questions around the next stages of the process to be asked.

-5.8 Post- visit
+Post visit